rmwhite1115/SWGoH-Farm-Tracker/README.md

 - Executor
 - Profundity
 - Leviathan
-- And many more (including newer units Baylan Skoll, Cassian Andor (Undercover), and Maul (Hate-Fueled)
+- And more (including newer units Baylan Skoll, Cassian Andor (Undercover), and Maul (Hate-Fueled)

 ## How to Run the Program